chajr/bluetree20/docs/page-structure.md

  template to load for current chosen page/subpage.
 Contain only file name without extension or path with filename.
 All templates for pages subpages are located in `BLUE_FRAMEWORK/elements/layouts` directory and all templates must have `html` extension.
-3. **name** - this is a default page title, always required, used when page don't have meta definition.
+3. **name** - this is a default page title, always required, used to create bread crumbs and site maps.
+To create that elements we don't use meta page title, because it can be modified by modules.
- Value of that attribute wil be displayed as page title.
 4. **options** - page options, always required, described as four binary values `0 or 1`.
 Subpage has five of it.
 Contains the following information:
   * first index - if 0 page will be disabled, if 1 page work normally
   * second index - if 0 page will be disabled for sitemap creating, if 1 page work normally